 Environmenttemperature are called the biome of the planet.
 While these biomes have similarity between planets (for instance Forest Biomes all have a large number of trees), they are unique in their combination of smaller elements through procedural generation.

 A planet's temperature might be too cold for the player to survive.
-Such planets require special equipment to navigate.
+Such planets require Cold Protection to navigate without taking damage.
 Similarly, there are other conditions that may make a planet dangerous, such as lack of atmosphere or a gaseous surface, which also require special tools or equipment.
+See Tech for the different biome protections.

 The color of light on planets is determined by the color of the closest star(s).
 Its intensity is determined by the distance and size of the neighboring stars.
 The star pattern in the night sky around a planet is unique and slowly rotates in the sky.
 If the player returns to the same planet, the stars will be the same.